shuowu/jQuery-highlight/README.md

 Check out example in ./example folder

-h2.
-Build
+## Build
-'npm run build' will generate both original and minified files in ./dist folder
+Command `npm run build` will generate both original and minified files in ./dist folder

-h2.
-Using the plugin
+## Using the plugin
-1. Make sure you have jQuery in your site
+- Make sure you have jQuery in your site
-2. Add the @jquery.highlight.min.js@ file to your site.
+- Add the @jquery.highlight.min.js@ file to your site.
-3. Call @$(selector).highlightOverlay()@ method on target element you want to highlight.
+- Call @$(selector).highlightOverlay()@ method on target element you want to highlight.
-4. You can also pass custom @option@ object to customize the highlight overlay.
+- You can also pass custom @option@ object to customize the highlight overlay.

-h2.
-Options
+## Options
 ```javascript
   var default = {
     id: 'highlight-overlay',